GeoscienceAustralia/BAL/docs/training/intro.rst

 hazards.
 It is not enough to simply respond, we must prepare.

-To protect the vulnerable we must understand the risks they face and managing the impact of natural hazards to avoid disaster.
+To protect the vulnerable we must understand the risks they face and manage the impact of natural hazards to avoid disaster.

 **How do we ensure Australia's community safety?**

-We must recognise the worst case, to plan for the best outcome and consider how we develop our unique landscape.
+We must recognise the worst case, plan for the best outcome and consider how we develop our unique landscape.
 Combining short-term response and long term planning, making decisions based on evidence specific to Australia's circumstances.

-In times of confidence and crisis, Geoscience Australia models and measures the hazards that put us in danger.
+Geoscience Australia models and measures the hazards that put us in danger.
 We identify what parts of Australia are most at risk, and assesses the potential financial and social costs facing our environment, our industries and the people they support.

 We must understand how hazards impact our society, to allow communities to prepare for emergencies, to provide advice to prevent